ChrisDoohan/macenv/README.md

   - Swap the hotkeys to Spectacle defaults
   - Enable "Launch on login"
 - Open Karabiner Elements, and add the Right CMD -> ESC keybind
+- Launch KeepingYouAwake, and select "Start at Login"
 - WRT Firefox
   - Make it the default browser
   - Install uBlock Origin extension